smit479/StringKataCalculator/README.md

 5. Calling Add with a negative number will throw an exception "negatives not allowed" - and the negative that was passed.

 If there are multiple negatives, show all of them in the exception message.

+The Zip consist full code and files .